rachaeldawn/garden/content/notes/transgender/i-am-rachael.md

 ---
 title: "I Am Rachael"
-tags:
-  - transgender
-  - trans
 ---

-# I Am Rachael

 I am Rachael.
-I came to terms with who I am, and accepted myself in January of this year (2021).
+I came to terms with who I am, and accepted myself in January of 2021.
 I battled with myself for as long as I can remember on my identity, but there's some key things that are not so obvious that I want to share.
 One thing is for sure, I am as certain as I have ever been about anything with this process of transitioning, but that doesn't mean I don't have "doubts".
 These doubts are a result of my story, and I want to share this element of myself with the world in case you know someone who is following a path like my own.

 Everyone's journey is their own and I do not claim to speak on behalf of anyone but myself.
 My journey is atypical from what *I have seen*, but I haven't met a lot of trans people.
 From the stories I have read, I *feel* my path is different than the "obvious" situations where someone is trans.
 It is this reason that I want to share, because it's not a one size fits all thing.
 People in my situation who weren't obvious would sooner stay silent than share because they're scared, just like I was.